ether/etherpad-lite/doc/api/http_api.md

 -> can't be deleted cause this would involve scanning all the pads where this author was

 ### Session
 Sessions can be created between a group and an author.
 This allows an author to access more than one group.
 The sessionID will be set as a cookie to the client and is valid until a certain date.
+The session cookie can also contain multiple comma-seperated sessionIDs, allowing a user to edit pads in different groups at the same time.
 Only users with a valid session for this group, can access group pads.
 You can create a session after you authenticated the user at your web application, to give them access to the pads.
-You should save the sessionID of this session and delete it after the user logged out
+You should save the sessionID of this session and delete it after the user logged out.

 * **createSession(groupID, authorID, validUntil)** creates a new session. validUntil is an unix timestamp in seconds <br><br>*Example returns:*
   * `{code: 0, message:"ok", data: {sessionID: "s.s8oes9dhwrvt0zif"}}`